python/typeshed/CONTRIBUTING.md

 ### Adding a new library

-If you want to submit type stubs for a new library, you need to **contact the maintainers of the original library** first to let them know and **get their permission**.
+If you want to submit type stubs for a new library, you need to **contact the maintainers of the original library** to let them know.
 Do it by opening an issue on their project's bug tracker.
-This gives them the opportunity to consider adopting type hints directly in their codebase (which you should prefer to external type stubs).
-When the project owners agree for you to submit stubs here or you do not receive a reply within one month, open a pull request **referencing the issue where you asked for permission**.
+This gives them the opportunity to consider adopting type hints directly in their codebase (which you should prefer to external type stubs) or to request their omission.
+In your initial pull request, **reference the issue where you notified the owners**.

 Make sure your changes pass the tests (the [README](README.md#running-the-tests) has more information).